Mandy Richardson: 2017–2021

 In June 2018, Luke discovers that Mandy is having an affair after finding text messages on her phone and turns to drinking again.
 Sienna blackmails Mandy and Darren over the affair and demands £2000.
 Darren refuses to give it to her but Mandy does.
 Luke suspects Tony to be the mystery man and punches him.
 Darren ends his marriage to Nancy and him and Mandy decide to run away together.
 However, Nancy suffers an MS attack and they decide to end their affair.
 When Nancy finds out that Mandy was going to leave Luke she confronts her and Mandy confesses that it was Darren.
 Nancy furiously slaps Mandy and Mandy is forced to tell Luke.
-Luke pleads with Mandy not to leave him and promises to give up drinking but Mandy tells him its too late.
+Luke pleads with Mandy not to leave him and promises to give up drinking but Mandy tells him it's too late.
 Luke is sentenced to two years in prison for assaulting Scott Drinkwell (Ross Adams).
 In October 2018, Mandy and Darren decide to give their relationship another go., but Nancy decides to go for revenge.
 Mandy discovers she is pregnant and tells Darren who is pleased.
 Mandy supports Darren during the custody hearing, but Nancy finds a worried Mandy in the toilet when she is bleeding.
 At the hospital, Mandy and Nancy have a heart-to-heart and Nancy decides to end her revenge plan.
 The doctor tells them that her baby has spina bifida.
 The next day, Nancy tells Mandy that she needs to tell Darren.
 Darren continues to support Mandy through her pregnancy, but Mandy starts to doubt whether Darren is the baby's father as the dates do not add up.
 When Oliver tells Mandy that a relative of Luke's once had spina bifida, Mandy visits Luke in prison and tells him that he might be the father.
 Mandy keeps the suspicion a secret from Darren, until after the birth of DJ, she is forced to reveal that Darren may not be the father.
 A DNA test is taken and Oliver revealed Darren as the father but unknown to the pair, Oliver lied about the DNA tests and Luke was the father but he kept it secret for five months.

 Luke is released from prison and stays with Mandy and Darren.
 Mandy is upset to find out that Luke and Cindy had slept together and orders one of them to leave.
 Luke decides to leave and Darren becomes jealous that Mandy still has feelings for Luke, but she denies this.
 After regretfully sleeping with Nancy, Darren develops depression and him and Nancy file for divorce.
 He eventually tells Mandy who is extremely supportive.
 Darren feels like everyone is starting to treat him differently so he talks to his therapist, he then speaks up and starts to slowly return to his normal self with Mandy's support.